 For example, category intelligence can help you identify a particularly volatile category that your team is managing – one that demands greater attention and focus.
 Category intervention then goes a step further.
 By looking at how resources could be better allocated across your team to enable additional focus, you can ensure that your procurement experts are spending their time on the categories in greatest need of their attention.

-It bridges the all-important gap between insight and action, proactively seeking out challenges in your categories and your operations, and providing you with clear next steps to help tackle them.
+It bridges the all-important gap between insight and action, proactively seeking out challenges in your categories and your operations, and providing you with clear category management solutions and next steps to help tackle them.

 How The Smart Cube delivers category intervention

 The category intervention process begins by gathering your internal data, and analysing it alongside external category and supplier intelligence.
 Our specialists also leverage The Smart Cube’s own resource repository – including a huge volume of category knowledge and assets, built up over years, and numerous subscribed databases – to add value to the information gathering process.

 From there, opportunities are surfaced, and recommendations are created to help you see where your spend, supplier sourcing strategies or demand management could be optimised or changed to save costs and better support your goals.